Have you ever been so overwhelmed by clutter and mess, that you just didn’t know where to start?

 How to Get Motivated to Clean When Overwhelmed By the Mess

-We have a large family so laundry and dirty dishes is a constant in my home.
+We have a large family so laundry and dirty dishes are a constant in my home.

 The daily chores weren’t really ever the problem.